tesmarishy/qubership-envgene/docs/basic-how-to.md

     │   │   ├── resource_profile2.yml
     ```

-2. Create your git for instances with structure
+2. Create your Git for instances with structure

     ```text
     ├── configuration